How to Monetize a Podcast in China with Ximalaya

 This is the method that I know best.
 After all, I’ve been posting on this blog for ten years, and my monetization method is to sell our marketing services.

-If you have a relevant service now, you can definitely attract some interest via your podcast on the same subject matter.
+If you have a relevant service, you can definitely attract some interest via your podcast on the same subject matter.

-He’s also started building up a following on Ximalaya, although it’s quite small compared to other channels at the moment.
+He’s also started building up a following on Ximalaya, although it’s quite small compared to other channels for now.
 For comparison, he has well over 36,000 email subscribers but only 255 Ximalaya subscribers.
 See his Ximalaya profile here.

 Why has it been tough to build a following?
 We think that’s normal, and we’ll give a few marketing ideas below.